Do expats from Maryland still owe Maryland state taxes?

 • Secure a Residential Address: Obtain a residential address in your new state.
 This is the most critical step in establishing a new domicile.
 You can use a domicile service that provides a residential address, assists with mail forwarding, and helps establish your new residency.

-• File a Declaration of Domicile if required: Some states, like Florida, require a formal declaration to confirm your new domicile.
+• File a Declaration of Domicile if required: Some states, like Florida, allow you to file a formal declaration, under oath, confirming your new domicile

 Reference guides may provide additional help for specific states: